 Nationals vs. Orioles Highlights

-James Wood and the Nationals take on Ryan Mountcastle and the Orioles on August 13, 2024
+Alex Call and the Nationals take on Gunnar Henderson and the Orioles on August 14, 2024

-James Wood and the Nationals take on Ryan Mountcastle and the Orioles on August 13, 2024
+Alex Call and the Nationals take on Gunnar Henderson and the Orioles on August 14, 2024

 Holliday batted .271 with 10 home runs and 38 RBI in Triple-A since being demoted in April.